Technoself studies: Posthuman

 Posthuman is a concept that aims towards signifying and characterizing a fresh and enhanced type of being.
-This organism is highly representative of a being that embraces drastic capabilities that exceed current human capabilities that are presently defining human beings.
+This organism is highly representative of a being that embraces drastic capabilities that exceeds current human capabilities that are presently defining human beings.
 This posthuman state of identity has mainly resulted from the advancement of technological presence.
 According to Luppicini, posthuman capabilities "suggest a new type of being over and above human.
 This compromises the neutrality needed for a clear conception of human identity in the face of human-technological integration."
 This concept aims towards enabling a brighter future concerned with gaining a better perception of the world through various viewpoints.